ammarnasr/academic-portfolio/content/authors/admin/_index.md

     - course: MSc in Artificial Intelligence
       institution: University of Edinburgh
       year: 2022
-    - course: BSc in Software Engineering
+    - course: BSc in Electrical and Electronic Engineering - Software Engineering
       institution: University of Khartoum
       year: 2014